Istanbul in April

 Cinema

-Between April 17-28, the Istanbul Film Festival
+Between April 9-19, The Istanbul Film Festival

 Originating in 1982 as part of the International Istanbul Film Festival, it initially featured a limited selection of films focusing on arts and cinema.
 However, by April 1984, it became a separate event, expanding to include national and international competitions, earning widespread international recognition.

-This year’s festival will showcase a diverse array of Turkish and world films, featuring notable directors such as Olivier Assayas, Wim Wenders.
 The festival breathes life into the Beyoğlu and Kadıköy districts, becoming the vibrant center of cinematic activity.
 Subtitled screenings attract both cinephiles and the curious, with the Atlas cinema, situated in the heart of Beyoğlu on the renowned Istiklal street, serving as a cherished venue.
 Known for its historic facade and elegant interior, the Atlas cinema provides cinephiles with a unique cinematic experience.

 Given the high demand for tickets, it is advisable to book ahead to secure your spot at this enriching cultural event.